Walk farther, faster and healthier… You need trekking poles.

 - Medical studies have shown that hiking poles will help save your knees and result in less stress on your joints.
 You can hike longer with less joint stress.

-- Poles serve as tool for making improvised shelters (as a pole) and can be used to clear small obstacles and ward off small animals.
+- Hiking Poles serve as tool for making improvised shelters (as a pole) and can be used to clear small obstacles and ward off small animals.

 Hiking Pole Drawbacks: